-(04) The site shall be landscaped strictly in accordance with the Landscaping plans (22/14/LP/02 Rev A ac 22/14/LP/01 Rev A) in the first planting season after completion or first use of the development, whichever is the sooner.
+(03) The site shall be landscaped strictly in accordance with drawing reference 001I in the first planting season after completion or first use of the development, whichever is the sooner.
 The landscaping scheme shall be retained for the lifetime of the development hereby approved.
 Any trees or shrubs that are found to be dead, dying, severely damaged or diseased within five years of the carrying out of the landscaping scheme, shall be replaced in the subsequent planting season by trees and shrubs of the same species and size as those originally required to be planted.